 - Blog, email, social media & landing page content available

 - No PayPal option is available for writers to get paid

 - Hit and miss reviews

 After writing the Contentfly review, my overall thoughts are that it's a trusted company.
 It will serve a purpose for some business owners and freelance writers.

 It's not the best quality in the world, and as a writer, you can find better clients to work for.
 But if you're looking for a simple solution for your content purposes, it's worth considering as a temporary solution.

 However, with regard to those buying content, my advice would be to try and build your content writing team by finding writers through job boards.
 This will save you money in the long run.
 Plus, you'll know for sure (after testing them) that the writer you're using is producing the goods.

-A 2,000-word article on Contentfly would cost you $150, which is 7.5 cents per word.
+A 2,000-word blog post on Contentfly would cost you $150, which is 7.5 cents per word.
 If you paid this for a writer on a job board, you would get better content, in my opinion, and be in total control of your content team.